Why do we hate morally ambiguous women on television?

-Before I begin my analysis, I must declare that the women in Line of Duty are mostly white, heterosexual, and middle-class.
+Before I begin my article, it is important to note that the women in Line of Duty are mostly white, heterosexual, and middle-class.
 As such, there is still so much more that the show can do to improve in terms of diversity.
 Nevertheless, what attracted me to the series was its astute portrayal of women in all their multitudes.
 They are never simplified.
 Most of these women are married or divorced with children, but these relations are never the sole cause in determining the outcome of their lives.
-Neither do these relations somehow nullify their potential for violence, and immoral decisions.
-Women are highlighted to occupy, and be everything in between in this series.
+Neither do these relations somehow nullify their potential for violence.
+Women are highlighted to occupy and be everything in between in this series.
 The perennial issue pervading the representation of women on television is that character interiority is always annihilated in favour of grand patriarchal narratives of womanhood.
-Women are always this or that, but never everything at once.
-Patriarchal representation of women reduces her heterogeneity to the logic of the same.
+Women are either this or that, but never everything at once.
 More often than not, we know that a woman is always defined in relation to a man.
 She is always absent in that respect.
 It is never her choice, but his choice.
 Never her characterisation, but her characterisation in relation to him.

-In Line of Duty, not only are the women are highlighted as whole in their own right, they are also given the pregorative to make bad, and morally questionable decisions.
-They frame their husbands for murder, and manipulate their naive colleagues.
-Yet, it is never quite as clear as simply making a bad decision, versus a good one.
+In Line of Duty, not only are the women are highlighted as sovereign in their own right, they are also given the prerogative to make bad, and morally questionable decisions.
+They frame their husbands for murder, manipulate their naive colleagues, and are viciously ambitious.
+Yet, it is never quite as clear as simply making a bad decision versus a good one.
 Rather, the lines between good and bad are blurred because at the end of the day, these women ironically proclaim that their commitment is always to upholding justice.
-Towards the end of every season, while their actions do seemingly uphold the law, the show casts doubt as to their true motivations – this in particular, is left open-ended for interpretation.
-While this open space may leave a leeway for harsh, sexist criticism, I argue that it is also an act of resistance towards determinate categorisations of womanhood, and a staunch refusal to submit to another totalising patriarchal narrative altogether.
+Towards the end of every season, while their actions do seemingly uphold the law, the show casts doubt as to their true motivations: This, in particular, is left open-ended for our interpretation.
+While this open space may leave leeway for sexist criticism, I argue that it is an act of resistance towards determinate categorisations of womanhood, and a staunch refusal to submit to another totalising patriarchal narrative altogether.

-Yet, narratives surrounding moral ambiguity and the cost of justice are not new.
+Nevertheless, such narratives surrounding moral ambiguity and the cost of justice are not new.
 In fact, they have been existing in television since time immemorial.
-But the application of these narratives to women is still new, and a work in progress.
+But the application of these narratives to women is still a work in progress.
 As aforementioned, women are not afforded the space to go beyond rigidity.
-Ambiguity terrifies fixed systems of gender essentialism, and ambiguity disrupts the essentially fabricated dichotomies that women have always been boxed in.
-Ambiguity and complexity are the two things we have never been allowed to be: We are always the known, but never the knower.
-Always the object, but never the subject.
-That is why I think that portrayals of morally ambiguous women on television are so important.
+Ambiguity terrifies fixed systems of gender essentialism by disrupting the essentially fabricated dichotomies that women have always been imprisoned in.
+Ambiguity and complexity are the two things we have never been allowed to be, because we have never been allowed to simply exist as we are.
+As such, the portrayal of morally ambiguous women on television is crucial.
 They pave the way for more heterogeneous representations of women, and pave the way for us to exceed our his/torically determined condition.
 However, astute representation cannot occur through television shows alone.
-Criticism of morally ambiguous women must avoid lapsing into essentialist conceptions of womanhood, and must rigorously interrogate the masculine standards by which we measure art.
+Criticism of morally ambiguous women in media must avoid lapsing into essentialist conceptions of womanhood, and also rigorously interrogate the masculine standards by which we measure art.